ramboz/performance-runbooks/lcp.md

 - Render-blocking resources in the critical path that delay the LCP resource loading
 - Unnecessary resources in the critical path that delay the LCP resource loading
 - Non-optimized custom fonts
+- Cookie consent dialog is loaded async and being picked up as LCP (especially on mobile)

 ## Most common optimizations